Academic Standards and Regulations

 Second-Year Required Curriculum

 Second-year students must take six required courses during their second year.
-These must be completed prior to the student’s third academic year.
-Students are advised to take at lest thereof these second-year courses each semester of the 2L year.
-The following courses are required to be completed during a student’s second academic year:
+These must be completed by the end of the Spring semester of the student’s second year.
+The “second year” does not include summer school following the second year, and students must not assume that the law school will offer any particular course during summer school.
+Students are advised to take at least three of these second-year required courses each semester of their 2L year.
+The following courses are required to be completed during a student’s second year.

 Course